ballerina-platform/module-ballerinax-salesforce/README.md

 ## Bulk Operations

-Using the ‘createJob’ remote function of the base client, we can create any type of job and of the data type JSON, XML and CSV. ‘createJob’ remote function has three parameters.
+Using the `createJob` remote function of the base client, we can create any type of job and of the data type JSON, XML and CSV. `createJob` remote function has three parameters.

 1. Operation - INSERT, UPDATE, DELETE, UPSERT or QUERY